 Skip to main content

-Genoa… I’m not from Genoa, but “she” is in me and with me ever since.
+I am not from Genoa, but she has been in me and with me for as long as I can remember.

-Genoa is in the genes of my family, is the harbor from which they escaped before returning to sail away again, it’s our history and culture, is the basis in our speech, is all those specific and concise expressions that make the Ligurian as they are, it’s our heart because “in Genoa, you can find everything.”
+Genoa is in my family’s genes.
+She is the harbour they escaped from before returning to sail away again.
+She is our history and our culture, the foundation of the way we speak, all those blunt and economical expressions that make Ligurians what we are.
+She is our heart, because in Genoa, you find everything.

-Genoa is female, is stubborn and obstinate, is complex and often grumpy, is passionate, is varied and diverse.
-Genoa is beautiful and vertical and has to be seen looking up.
+Genoa is female.
+She is stubborn and obstinate, complex and often grumpy, passionate, varied, contradictory.
+She is beautiful, vertical, and has to be seen looking up.

 Genova è la città dei contrasti, dei grandi palazzi e dei miseri caruggi …